espressif/esp-idf/docs/en/api-reference/peripherals/usb_host/usb_host_notes_dwc_otg.rst

 .. note::

     The separation of non-periodic and periodic OUT channels to the NPTX and PTX FIFOs is due to the periodic nature of Interrupt and Isochronous endpoints (specified by the ``bInterval`` value of the endpoint).
-The DWC_OTG will automatically schedule these periodic transfers, thus a separate PTX FIFO allows these periodic transfers to be staged separately.
+The DWC_OTG automatically schedules these periodic transfers, thus a separate PTX FIFO allows these periodic transfers to be staged separately.

 DMA Engine
 ^^^^^^^^^^